What happens to deposit accounts and the money they hold when people die? It hardly matters to the departed, but it’s a big concern for heirs.

 A few proactive steps

-- Since online statements have become the norm for checking accounts and savings accounts, it is important to obtain detailed records before the last moment so that you can understand how many accounts a person holds and where they are located.
+- Because online statements have become the norm for checking accounts and savings accounts, it’s important to obtain detailed records before the last moment so that you can understand how many accounts a person holds and where they are located.

 - Simplify accounts whenever possible by consolidating them.
 This might not be possible if the person has created a CD ladder and has accounts at various banks, but if there is a savings account here and a checking account there, it is a good idea to merge them.